 You'll need to have:

-- excellent communication skills and the ability to relate to patients of all ages
+- excellent oral and written communication skills and the ability to relate to patients of all ages

 - manual dexterity

 - teamworking skills as you'll be working as part of a multidisciplinary team, including other medical professionals

 - the ability to work independently and use your initiative

 - meticulous attention to detail

 - time management skills

 - the ability to solve problems and research alternative solutions